ScottLogic/blog/_posts/2025-06-30-my-experience-with-the-scott-logic-gradutate-training.markdown

 ---

 Hi!
 I’m Ben, I joined Scott Logic as a graduate software developer in March of 2025.
-This was a bit of a jump for me as it constituted a move from the windy rainy coast of southeast Scotland to the windy rainy almost coast of northeast England.
+This was a bit of a jump for me as it constituted a move from the windy rainy coast of Southeast Scotland to the windy rainy almost coast of Northeast England.
 Over the last three months I’ve taken part in the training program run by Scott Logic for new graduates.
 I’ve gained a lot over the course of the training and want to highlight some of the lessons I’ve learned while walking through my diary of the last few months.

 This is mostly aimed at new graduates who are coming after us and undertaking future graduate training at Scott Logic.
 Hopefully this will outline a roadmap of what you can expect from your training while also giving you several key pieces of advice that might have given me a leg up when I started.

-My post-hired experiences at Scott Logic started the Friday before the graduate introduction week, there was a small meet and greet with some of the new grads and the staff who we would get to know more over the next few months.
+My post-hired experiences at Scott Logic started the Friday before the graduate introduction week, there was a small meet and greet with some of the new graduates and the staff who we would get to know more over the next few months.
 This was a good way to meet a few people and make the start of the programme a bit smoother.
 It was also when I met our Graduate Coordinator and our Graduate Training Officer, two faces I would get to know and appreciate very well over the following months.

 ## Introduction Week